adityaraju926/workout-assistant/README.md

 - **User Preference Score**: This metric measures how well the recommendations line up with the users demographics inputted.
 It compares the gender, experience level, and the rest of the inputted values

-- **Overall Score**
-- Average of all evaluation metrics
-- Provides overall model performance ranking
+- **Overall Score**: This metric is an average of all of the above metrics and summarizes the overall performance of each model

 ### Modeling Approach